 For observers and fans of the sport clinching is probably one of the most unattractive elements as it can break up the fight, can be considered as time-wasting, or provide unexciting fight.
-However, if you are a boxer in the ring it is can very different story why and when you use this technique
+However, if you are a boxer in the ring it is can very different story as to why and when to use this technique

 On that note why should you learn how to clinch then?
 Well, first and foremost it is generally considered a strategic defensive manoeuvre to limit the offense of your opponent.
 Clinching gets you in a position up close, where your opponent’s punches are far more limited to hitting you cleanly.
 That’s why quite often you will see fighters do this when hurt, so they can stop further damage.

 For fighters who like to get up close to their opponent, this is an essential skill to learn as it opens the doors to many infighting opportunities.
 This can lead to devastating consequences for your opponent if they have not trained properly on how to clinch or fight on the inside.

 If you are a beginner I highly recommend you check out the video below by “Fight your way fit” to learn the basics of clinching:

 Now for those that have boxed before you will know that opponents constantly trying to clinch and get on the inside can be incredibly frustrating.
-However, there are ways round this to stop your opponent from getting up close.
+However, there are ways around this to stop your opponent from getting up close.
 In the video below “GGG” Golovkin demonstrates to fellow professional Barrera after a sparring session, how to intelligently use your head to discourage opponents from getting on the inside or clinching.